kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 - Most of the metadata about a Pod is immutable.
 For example, you cannot change the `namespace`, `name`, `uid`, or `creationTimestamp` fields;
   the `generation` field is unique.
-It only accepts updates that increment the field's current value.
+It only accepts updates that increase the field's current value.
 - If the `metadata.deletionTimestamp` is set, no new entry can be added to the `metadata.finalizers` list.